project-gemmi/gemmi/docs/cif-parser.rst

 I had experience with flex/bison and Boost.Spirit
-(and I wanted to try also Lemon and re2c) but I decided to use PEGTL for this task.
-I was convinced by the `TAOC++ JSON <https://github.com/taocpp/json>`_ parser that is based on PEGTL and has a good balance of simplicity and performance.
+(and I wanted to try also Lemon and re2c) but I decided to use PEGTL for this task (and I'm very happy with this choice).
+I was convinced by the
+`TAOC++ JSON <https://github.com/taocpp/json>`_
+parser that is based on PEGTL and has a good balance of simplicity and performance.

-PEGTL is a C++ library (not a generator) for creating PEG parsers.
+`PEGTL <https://github.com/taocpp/PEGTL/>`_ is a C++ library (not a generator) for creating PEG parsers.
 PEG stands for Parsing Expression Grammar -- a simpler approach than tradional Context Free Grammar.